webpack/webpack/examples/dll/README.md

   \*****************/
 /*! no static exports found */
 /*! all exports used */
-/*!
-ModuleConcatenation bailout: Module is not an ECMAScript module */ /***/ (function(module, exports, __webpack_require__) {
+/***/ (function(module, exports, __webpack_require__) {

 module.exports = __webpack_require__;